s7092910/Quartz/tutorials/Controllers.md

 ## XUiC.MapWaypointListEntry

-This controller is an extension of the existing `MapWaypointListEntry` controller.
+This controller is an extension of the vanilla `MapWaypointListEntry` controller.

 ### Using the MapWaypointListEntry Controller